adele-morrison/easterlies-collaborative-project/ICSHMO22_abstract.md

 # ISCHMO 2022 Abstract - deadline is Sept.
 19.

-Please edit this page as you see fit. [this issue](https://github.com/adele157/easterlies-collaborative-project/issues/41) can be used for discussion (if needed), but please freely edit this page for the submission.
+Please edit this page as you see fit.
+[This issue](https://github.com/adele157/easterlies-collaborative-project/issues/41) can be used for discussion (if needed), but please freely edit this page for the submission.

 ## Title: Sensitivity of Antarctic coastal ocean and sea ice to coastal wind amplitude